jraadt/prime/README.md

 ## What's Next

+* Optimize for speed.
 * Allow side-by-side player comparisons.
 * Compare players to MLB averages.
 * Monitor players in real time and create alerts when they are outside a threshold.
-* Future datasources beyond Pitch F/X may allow the capture of more data at the release point of the ball.
+* Future data sources beyond Pitch F/X may allow the capture of more data at the release point of the ball.
 Right now the Pitch F/X data used in PRIME is taken from 50' from the mound.
 With more accurate data at the actual release point, a better analysis could be done.